-Many organizations have a January 1st benefits renewal date.
-As a result, starting in September, we help them assess the effectiveness of their current plans and the options that they have available.
+Many nonprofits have a January 1st benefits renewal date.
+As a result, starting in Q3, we help organizations assess their current plans’ effectiveness and available options.

-A very important step in this process is a market analysis, which ensures that the benefits offered are still well-positioned against other organizations in the same size, budget, and industry.
-A comprehensive benefits analysis is essential, especially for the companies that have high turnover rates, or a hard time attracting the right candidates.
+A crucial step in the open enrollment process is a market analysis, which ensures that the benefits offered are still well-positioned against other organizations of the same size, budget, and industry.
+Therefore, a comprehensive benefits analysis is essential, especially for companies with high turnover or difficulty attracting suitable candidates.

-Assessing staff satisfaction as well as actively engaging employees in the benefits decisions are also key steps.
-We collect feedback from the team thorough out the year, but we may decide to ask more questions before making a renewal decision.
-We could decide to roll out a benefits survey to understand how your employees’ needs and their dependents are being met.
-We also use this opportunity to reassess the effectiveness of the enrollment and ongoing services processes, and if technology can be incorporated to improve them.
+Assessing staff satisfaction and actively engaging employees in the benefits decisions are also key steps.
+We collect feedback from the team throughout the year, but we may ask more questions before making a renewal decision.
+For example, we could roll out a benefits survey to understand how your employees’ and their dependents’ needs are being met.
+We also use this opportunity to reassess the effectiveness of the enrollment and ongoing services processes and if technology can be incorporated to improve them.

-These stages are vital if you want to ensure you are investing your dollars properly.
-By just renewing the current plans you offer, or only looking at your increasing benefits costs or fringe rate, you may be locking yourself to another year of staff dissatisfaction.
-Many times, there is a disconnect between what a team expects and needs than what they were valuing high in the past.
-If you have a diverse team, that can include up to five generations in the workplace, this process may be more challenging.
-Not everyone will share the same expectations and needs, so offering a variety of benefits will be critical.
+These stages are vital to ensure you are investing your funds properly.
+By just renewing the current plans you offer or only looking at your increasing benefits costs or fringe rate, you may be locking yourself into another year of staff dissatisfaction.
+There can be a disconnect between current team expectations and needs versus what they valued highly in the past.
+Note - This process may be more challenging if you have a diverse group that includes up to five generations in the workplace.
+Some people will share different expectations and needs, so offering a variety of benefits will be critical.

-Know your group!
 Is your team comfortable with technology?
 Consider moving your enrollment process to an online self-service tool.
-Enrollment forms are no longer required by most insurance companies, as long as your team continues electing their contributions and plans.
+Most insurance companies no longer required enrollment forms, as long as your team continues electing their contributions and plans.

 Offer office hours instead of long presentations.
 Summarize the information for them, add visuals and allow those who have further questions to share them with you at an agreed time and day.

-Prepare a benefits guide or flyer with the key plan features that they need to consider.
+Prepare a benefits guide or flyer with the essential plan features they need to consider.
 Summary plan descriptions can be confusing for some staff to understand.
-Summarize the information and provide it to the team in a more digestible way.
+Instead, recap the information and provide it to the team in a more digestible way.

 Did you try something different this year?
-Ask for feedback right after the open enrollment process ended, and when your group may have it fresh in their minds.
+Ask for feedback right after the open enrollment process ends and when your group may have it fresh in their minds.

 Did you ask for feedback?
 Then don’t forget to keep suggestions in mind next time around.
-You don’t want to create survey fatigue, which your team can feel if they don’t see their responses were taken into consideration.
+You don’t want to create survey fatigue, which your team can feel if they don’t see their responses considered.